thejankshop/ldtk_to_clr/README.md

 Updated 4/23/2026

-LDtk to clr tool by RuDeE@thejankshop
+LDtk to clr tool by RuDeE@thejankshop in collab with Copilot.

 This folder contains an unpacked MTM2 .pod file for a basic working MTM2 track with textures from my Kryptik Mountains track...